 What if I lose or misplace my debit card?

-Contact Human Resources at X3837 to request a replacement card.
+Contact Mary Cote at x3033 to request a replacement card.

 What happens if I leave College employment?

 If an employee decides to leave the College, the HRA is discontinued as of the 1st of the month following the termination of employment.
 The employee will have 30 days to submit a claim for services incurred prior to the termination of employment.
-If an employee elects COBRA continuation health insurance coverage, the HRA will be reinstated for the remainder of the calendar year only.
+An employee electing COBRA continuation coverage for the Bowdoin College PPO Health Plan may also elect continuation coverage for the HRA.

 Does the HRA amount carry over from year to year?